albarji/proxTV/README.md

 - **demo_filter_image_color**: TV-L1 filtering of 3-dimensional image (length, width and color).
 - **demo_filter_image_threads**: multi-thread TV-L1 filtering of 2-dimensional image.
 - **demo_filter_image_weighted**: weighted TV-L1 filtering of 2-dimensional image.

+## Notes on Mac OS X

+Under Mac OS X some numerical accuracy issues have been observed for TV-L2 solvers.
+This is due to low-level Mac numerical libraries, and may produce failures in some of proxTV tests.
+Other solvers should work OK.

 ## Referencing